janfreyberg/ipyannotations/docs/source/examples/image-landmarks.md

   of strings.
 The default is `None`.

 All image annotation widgets also share some common UI elements to make annotating easier, such as brightness / contrast adjustments.
+They also all respond to the hotkeys 1 – 0 to select the class of the item you are labelling.

 All image annotation widgets also have an "edit mode", which allows adjusting existing annotations by click-and-dragging any given point.
 All widgets also